 Below are two screencaps of “officially available versions” of this song.

-One is from Sheet Music Direct (and available for sale) and the other is from the king of the tab sites, Ultimate-Guitar.com and available for free (but it’s the “official version” one created by the UG in house team so it’s top of their list of tabs).
+One is from Sheet Music Direct and the other is from Ultimate-Guitar.com but it’s the “official version” one created by the UG in house team so it’s top of their list of tabs.

 As you can see they’ve used exactly the same idea, most likely taken directly from the “official” tab book from back in the day, but with slightly different tempos.

-About the time signature, the tempo and what Jason’s actually playing.
+About the time signature, the tempo and also what Jason’s actually playing.

 I’m transcribing the bassline directly from the original bass recording by Jason Newsted (thank you YouTube!) and you can clearly hear the notes he’s playing.